harryzhu626/giv/README.md

 to-do functionalities:
 - filters for data fields, e.g. only display characters from 1.5 to 2.7, only show 4 star characters.
-- place filters and drop down menu on the left
 - update region icons with names
 - display character info when hovering mouse over icons, e.g. name, element, weapon.
   - click icon directs to wiki pages